 Some individuals experience more frequent buildup of tartar and plaque, which can lead to more frequent flares of gum disease.
 You may require more frequent visits to the dentist to keep your gums and teeth clean and healthy.

-Find relief for your bleeding or swollen gums when you contact Rivers + Tanner Family Dentistry to schedule an appointment.
+Find relief for your bleeding or swollen gums when you contact Rivers + West Family Dentistry to schedule an appointment.
 Keep your gums and teeth healthy by visiting your dentist regularly.